 It is a question of taking the right political decisions, and having the courage to do that.
 Governmental actions need to align with the needs of corporations, and not the other way around.

 And then, how does innovation happen and what are the preconditions?

 It is very important to have an open mind, to put aside the barriers we create ourselves.
 If you believe there is a way, the solution will be at the end of the road.
 So it is a question of attitude and perseverance.

 You have to understand that obstacles can be opportunities.
 But it needs time, a lot of motivation and a lot of energy.

 Failure is also part of innovation.
 Someone that fails is much more advanced that the person that did not try yet.
 The success comes when you try one more time after all your failures.

 Would it be possible to completely decarbonize the aviation sector in the future?

-but it will take time.
+Yes, decarbonization is possible, but it will take time.
 You need to certify the technologies, which is a long process.
 And decarbonization should start on the ground, where we produce 97 percent of the CO2 emissions.
 Let's start with small actions on the ground such as building efficient homes or developing efficient transportation systems.

 If we use efficient technologies everywhere on the ground, we could reduce our C02 emissions by 50 percent.
 And the aviation sector will follow, that's for sure.